Leo Frank: Conviction and sentencing

-On August 26, the day after the guilty verdict was reached by the jury, Judge Roan brought counsel into private chambers and sentenced Leo Frank to death by hanging with the date set to October 10.
-The defense team issued a public protest, alleging that public opinion unconsciously influenced the jury to the prejudice of Frank.
+On August 26, the day after the verdict, Judge Roan brought counsel into private chambers and sentenced Frank to death by hanging, with the date set to October 10.
+The defense team issued a public protest, alleging that public opinion unconsciously prejudiced the jury against Frank.
 This argument was carried forward throughout the appeal process.

 Appeals

-Under Georgia law at the time, appeals of death penalty cases had to be based on errors of law, not a re-evaluation of the evidence presented at trial.
+Under Georgia law at the time, appeals of death penalty cases had to be based on errors of law, not a reevaluation of the evidence presented at trial.
 The appeals process began with a reconsideration by the original trial judge.
 The defense presented a written appeal alleging 115 procedural problems.
-These included claims of jury prejudice, intimidation of the jury by the crowds outside the courthouse, the admission of Conley's testimony concerning Frank's alleged sexual perversions and activities, and the return of a verdict based on an improper weighing of the evidence.
-Both sides called forth witnesses involving the charges of prejudice and intimidation; while the defense relied on non-involved witness testimony, the prosecution found support from the testimony of the jurors themselves.
-On October 31, 1913, Judge Roan denied the motion, adding, "I have thought about this case more than any other I have ever tried.
+These included claims of jury prejudice, intimidation of the jury by the crowds outside the courthouse, the admission of Conley's testimony about Frank's alleged sexual perversions and activities, and the return of a verdict based on an improper weighing of the evidence.
+Both sides called witnesses involving the charges of prejudice and intimidation; while the defense relied on non-involved witness testimony, the prosecution found support from the testimony of the jurors themselves.
+On October 31, 1913, Roan denied the motion, adding, "I have thought about this case more than any other I have ever tried.
 With all the thought I have put on this case, I am not thoroughly convinced that Frank is guilty or innocent.
 But I do not have to be convinced.
 The jury was convinced.
 There is no room to doubt that."